What are Community Amenities?

-Having employment, educational, retail and recreation options nearby make neighbourhoods walkable and promote physical activity and active transportation among residents of all ages by cutting down on the need to drive.
+Having employment, educational, retail, grocery stores and cultural options nearby make neighbourhoods walkable and promote physical activity and active transportation among residents of all ages by reducing the need to drive.

 Over recent decades, as more of us moved from smaller communities to big cities, the need to accommodate more people has resulted in urban sprawl and the development of suburbs.
 For those who live in suburbs but work downtown, long bus or car rides are often the only option.
 Commuting to work has a long-standing association with personal stress and health.

 The longer you spend commuting exposes you to greater risk of negative physical and mental health outcomes.
 Longer commute times are associated with fatigue, poor sleep, heart disease, high blood pressure, obesity, and more time away from work due to illness.

 In addition to the distance and time spent commuting, the mode of transportation has health implications too.
 Commuting by car has also been linked to poor sleep quality, lower levels of self-reported health and higher obesity rates.
 Drivers also experience more stress, which is exacerbated by congestions and longer commute times.
 The unpredictability of commute time, and the behaviour of other drivers on the road also pushes up workers’ stress levels.
 Commuters who walk, cycle or use public transport have been found to have higher levels of physical activity compared to drivers.